Complaint Process Summary, as per Bylaws 102 to 130:

 ii.
 Outline the complaint for the Investigation Committee to determine whether further investigation is warranted.

-8. Council must provide in publically available written policies additional guidance for the following matters:
+8. Council must provide in publicly available written policies additional guidance for the following matters:

 i.
 Reasonable timelines for provision of information by Complainants and Respondents;